swifthand/turn-again-reporter/README.md

 ## Contributing

-Fork away, but I can't imaginee there's much to contribute.
+Fork away, but I can't imagine there's much to contribute.

 That said, I would be interested to see how one might test the output of a test library?
 Play with redirecting STDOUT and write a few test cases for Fixnum or something?
 I would normally shy away from releasing untested code, but *honestly?!* This gem is just two `sprintf` statements and a re-arrangement of `puts` statements.